 We don't want an application fee to come between you and your ability to see yourself in our community.
 That's why we made it free to apply.

 No matter how you choose to apply, you have a choice between two applications for admission to St. Lawrence.
 We encourage you to use the one most comfortable for you.

 You can apply using the St. Lawrence Application, where you will create a user account within our SLU portal so you can keep track of your admissions application materials and find out more details regarding next steps.

-Whether you’re interested in St. Lawrence’s Early Decision process, applying Regular Decision, or transferring from another college or university, these are the important admissions dates for you to remember.
+Whether you’re interested in St. Lawrence’s Early Decision process, applying Early Action or Regular Decision, or transferring from another college or university, these are the important admissions dates for you to remember.

 |Early Decision Students||Nov.
 1 — Feb.
 1|

 |Regular Decision Students||Feb.
 1|

 Our Admissions Process

 You are so much more than a transcript and test score to us, which is why we believe in a holistic approach to admissions.
 This means we consider your academic achievements along with your activities, interests, and aspirations.

 If you’re curious, care about your community, and committed to making the world a better place, you’ll fit in among the passionate changemakers at St. Lawrence University -- and we encourage you to apply.